Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Related Works

-\paragraph{Image-to-image translation.} In the earlier supervised I2I translation works~\citep{isola2017image,wang2018discriminative,zhu2017toward,zhang2020cross,bansal2017pixelnn}, researchers use many aligned cross-domain image pairs to obtain the translation model that translates the source images to the desired target images.
-However, training supervised translation is not very practical because of the difficulty and high cost of acquiring these large, paired training data in many tasks.
-Unsupervised I2I translation methods~\citep{zhu2017unpaired,kim2017learning,yi2017dualgan,choi2021ilvr,meng2021sdedit} use two large but unpaired sets of training images to convert images between representations.
+\textit{Image-to-image translation.} In the earlier supervised I2I translation works~\citep{isola2017image,wang2018discriminative,zhu2017toward,zhang2020cross,bansal2017pixelnn}, researchers use many aligned cross-domain image pairs to obtain the translation model that translates the source images to the desired target images.
+However, training supervised translation is not very practical because of the difficulty and high cost of acquiring these large, paired training data in real-world tasks.
+Unsupervised I2I translation methods~\citep{zhu2017unpaired,kim2017learning,yi2017dualgan,choi2021ilvr,meng2021sdedit,Albergo2023StochasticIA,bortoli2021diffusion,chen2022likelihood,shi2023diffusion,pmlr-v202-pooladian23a,pmlr-v238-tong24a,tong2024improving} use two large but unpaired sets of training images to convert images between representations.
 Though promising, the unsupervised methods require additional knowledge, \eg, domain-common knowledge~\citep{choi2021ilvr}, to guide the desired translation.
 Semi-supervised I2I translation approach~\citep{mustafa2020transformation} leverages source images alongside a few source-target aligned image pairs for training, reducing the cost of human labeling or expert guidance in supervised I2I.
-In this paper, we tackle the semi-paired I2I translation task that many unpaired source and target images, and a few source-target aligned image pairs are available for training, because obtaining unlabeled target images could be reasonable in many applications.
-We take the given a few source-target aligned image pairs as keypoints and utilize our proposed KPG-RL-MBP method to translate the source images to the target domain.
+In this paper, we tackle the semi-paired I2I translation task in which a large number of unpaired source and target images, and a few source-target aligned image pairs are available for training, because obtaining unlabeled target images could be reasonable in many applications.
+We take the given a few source-target aligned image pairs as keypoints and utilize our proposed KPG-RL-MBP and KPG-RL-MSP to translate the source images to the target domain.
+In methodology, the diffusion or flow approaches~\citep{shi2023diffusion,pmlr-v202-pooladian23a,tong2024improving,pmlr-v238-tong24a} based on {S}chrödinger bridges or conventional OT are mostly related to our proposed KPG-RL-MBP and KPG-RL-MSP.
+Differently, KPG-RL-MBP and KPG-RL-MSP are implemented using adversarial training based on our keypoint-guided OT plan.
+We also use our keypoint-guided OT model to replace the conventional OT in~\citep{pmlr-v202-pooladian23a,tong2024improving,pmlr-v238-tong24a} to guide flow matching, achieving improved performance.